-- 10. Scoring: Point values for each separate challenge may vary, depending on the level of challenge difficulty.
+- a) All Lego® Mindstorm pieces must be in their original factory condition. - b) No 3D printed pieces are allowed. - c) Teams may use any software that facilitates autonomous movement of the robot, so long as the robot is solely controlled by the programs stored on the HUB or microSD card. - d) No remote controllers of any type are allowed. - e) No computers or tablets may be brought up to the game tables during any matches.
+It can be during build time. - f) Note paper may only be used for note-taking purposes only.
+Teams may bring notes to the game table during matches.
+The paper is not allowed to be used for any other purpose (used on the robot for example). - g) Teams are not allowed to bring their own game mat and/or pieces. - 11.
+Scoring: Point values for each separate challenge may vary, depending on the level of challenge difficulty.
 Penalties will also depend upon challenge design, but examples may include: knocking over pieces, restricted human interaction with robot or game pieces, excessive retrievals, etc. Points will be awarded or deducted for each round of match play.
 Additionally, a teamwork score will be assessed by a panel of judges and added to the match scores to form the preliminary team score.
 The preliminary team score determines qualifiers for finals.
 After each match, the team captain will initial the score sheet, indicating agreement to the points awarded.
 Once signed, the match score is final and cannot be challenged.
-The contest tabulator will review the score sheet and will correct any mathematical inaccuracies. - 11.
+The contest tabulator will review the score sheet and will correct any mathematical inaccuracies. - 12.
 Bluetooth and Internet Connectivity: Bluetooth connections can be made and utilized during the Build Time.
 It is not allowed during the competition phase while the robot is on the playing field.
 No internet connectivity will be provided.
-Teams are advised to make sure their computer's operating system, software, and robot firmware are up to date prior to the contest. - 12.
-Awards: Placings awards will be determined by the committee and are based on sponsorships.
-Special awards may also be given based on sponsorships and committee decision.
-The contest results, as announced, will be final. - 13.
-Participants with Disabilities: Any competitor who requires auxiliary aids or special accommodations must contact the Livestock Office at least two weeks before the competition.
+Teams are advised to make sure their computer's operating system, software, and robot firmware are up to date prior to the contest.